bajamircea/bajamircea.github.io/_posts/2022-10-23-c-api-wrap-idiom.markdown

 When an error code is set, the returned value is usually the default constructed one.
 This is not a contract for the caller.
-The caller should always check the error code.
+The caller should always check the error code first, before even checking the returned value.

 # Why this idiom works?